AddieFoote/distillation-robustify-unlearning/README.md

 ## General Notes

 - All scripts are meant to be run from distillation-robustifies-unlearning directory.
 - Most run_* scripts will automatically run on all available GPUs, running several processes in parallel or sequentially as available until all specified settings have been run.
-To restrict the GPU's, preceed the command with `CUDA_VISIBLE_DEVICES={desired devices}`.
+To restrict the GPU's, precede the command with `CUDA_VISIBLE_DEVICES={desired devices}`.
 ## Seting Up Environment

 1. `git clone https://github.com/AddieFoote/distillation-robustify-unlearning`